BMR Calculator

 Frequently Asked Questions

-Mifflin-St Jeor is the most commonly recommended for general use.
-If you know your body fat percentage, Katch-McArdle may be more accurate.
-Use the compare mode to see results from all equations.
+Mifflin-St Jeor (1990) is the most commonly recommended for healthy adults and has the best validation in research.
+Katch-McArdle may be more accurate if you know your body fat percentage, especially for lean or muscular individuals.
+Use the compare mode to see results from all equations side by side.

 Secure and Private